JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 - Unary elementwise: compute `k(x[p], x[p])` for `p in eachindex(x)`.
 Returns a subtype of `AbstractVector{<:Real}` of the same length as `x`.
 - Unary pairwise: compute `k(x[p], x[q])` for `p in eachindex(x)` and `q in eachindex(x)`.
 Returns a subtype of `AbstractMatrix{<:Real}` whose size is `(length(x), length(x))`.
 Crucially, output must be positive definite and (approximately) symmetric.

-Example implementations can be found [here](https://github.com/willtebbutt/Stheno.jl/blob/master/src/mean_and_kernel/kernel.jl).
+Example implementations can be found below.
 Often you'll find that multiple versions of each method are implemented, specialised to different input types.
-For example the `EQ` kernel has (at the time of writing) two implementations of each method, one for inputs `AbstractVector{<:Real}`, and one for `ColVecs <: AbstractVector` inputs.
+For example, the `EQ` kernel has (at the time of writing) two implementations of each method, one for inputs `AbstractVector{<:Real}`, and one for `ColVecs <: AbstractVector` inputs.
 These specialisations are for performance purposes.

 ### Example Kernel implementation

-It's straightforward to implement a new kernel yourself: just define a new type and implement the two `pw` and `ew` methods required to make it play nicely with everything else in Stheno.
+It's straightforward to implement a new kernel yourself: define a new type and implement the two `pw` and `ew` methods required to make it play nicely with everything else in Stheno.
 This process is broken down below.

 ```julia
 using Stheno